-Rugged Computer Monitors
+Rugged Touchscreen Computer Monitors

-FEATURES: Rugged freestanding VESA LCD display monitors feature an industry standard square or rectangular pattern of captive hardware that permits the unit to be installed on walls and ceilings, articulating arms, poles, and desktops using a wide selection of commercially available stands, brackets and other hardware adhering to the VESA mounting standard.
+FEATURES: Mil-spec rugged freestanding VESA LCD display monitors feature an industry standard square or rectangular pattern of captive hardware that permits the unit to be installed on walls and ceilings, articulating arms, poles, and desktops using a wide selection of commercially available stands, brackets and other hardware adhering to the VESA mounting standard.

 RUGGED CONSTRUCTION & TECHNOLOGY